JamesWoolfenden/full-fast-fail/README.md

 Fed up with getting it all right all the time?
 Isn't it tiresome, yes very, so here's the opposite.
 Trying to get absolutely nothing right.

-Currenlty compares Checkoc, Tfsec and KICS.
+Currently compares Checkoc, Tfsec and KICS.
 The counts are automated and sometimes highlight faults in the runners if they crash.

 ## Ensure that were finding what we should be